 Repair or replacement

-The retailer has one opportunity to repair or replace any goods or digital content which are of unsatisfactory quality, unfit for purpose or not as described, before you can claim a refund.
+The retailer has one opportunity to repair or replace any goods or digital content that are of unsatisfactory quality, unfit for purpose or not as described, before you can claim a refund.

 You’re entitled to a full or partial refund instead of a repair or replacement if any of the following are true:

-- a repair or replacement would be significantly inconvenient
+- Repair or replacement would be significantly inconvenient

 If the attempt at a repair or replacement is unsuccessful, you can then claim a refund or a price reduction if you wish to keep the product.